 Top 10 Judas Priest Post-‘Painkiller’ Songs

-Believe it or not, nearly a quarter-century has passed since Judas Priest emphatically revitalized an already long and legendary career with 1990’s ‘Painkiller’ album.
+Judas Priest emphatically revitalized an already long and legendary career with 1990’s Painkiller album.
 But the ensuing years were anything but predictable for the band.
-They were challenged at every turn, instead, with personal recriminations, solo projects and personnel replacements, until a nervous truce could finally be struck and a triumphant return accomplished.
-And so, it was with this intriguing sequence of events in mind that we set out to compile the Top 10 Judas Priest Post-‘Painkiller’ Songs, which includes highlights from some of Rob Halford‘s side projects.
+They were challenged at every turn, instead, with personal recriminations, solo projects and personnel replacements until a nervous truce could finally be struck and a triumphant return accomplished.
+And so, it was with this intriguing sequence of events in mind that we set out to compile the Top 10 Judas Priest Post-Painkiller Songs, which includes highlights from some of Rob Halford‘s side projects.

-Judas Priest came roaring back as if nothing had changed some six years after its most recent studio effort, four years after announcing (and then reneging on) a farewell tour and three years beyond the retirement of founding guitarist K.K.
+Judas Priest came roaring back as if nothing had changed some six years after its previous studio effort, four years after announcing (and then reneging on) a farewell tour and three years beyond the retirement of founding guitarist K.K.
 Downing.
-The title track from the group’s impending 17th album suggests a steadfast resurrection of its vintage sound — unbowed, timeless and steel-plated.
+The title track from the group’s 17th album marked a steadfast resurrection of Judas Priest’s vintage sound — unbowed, timeless and steel-plated.

 With Angel of Retribution, Judas Priest successfully soldered a modern recording aesthetic onto their archetypal heavy metal, coming away with stunning songs like “Deal with the Devil,” “Angel” and the spectacular “Demonizer” — which also cribbed nostalgic words from past favorites like Painkiller and The Hellion for good measure.